Amazing homes for under £200,000

 - Size: 115sqm

-When architect and grand designer Patrick Bradley decided to build on a picturesque plot of land on his parent’s farm it caused some concern among his family.
+When architect and Grand Designer Patrick Bradley decided to build on a picturesque plot of land on his parent’s farm it caused some concern among his family.
 ‘They all agreed I could do it,’ says Patrick, ‘but my idea was for a bold contemporary home made of boxes balanced on top of each other.’

 ‘I always work with a quantity surveyor so I knew I couldn’t afford to do this with a conventional build method.’
 Patrick’s solution was to use shipping containers as the frame of his house, to achieve his design on a limited budget.

-It’s a stunning development – from the road a toned-down facade with one box laid over another merges with the countryside, while the rear elevation is more sculptural with a large chimney and a cantilevered first floor and terrace.
+It’s a stunning development – from the road a toned-down façade with one box laid over another merges with the countryside, while the rear elevation is more sculptural with a large chimney and a cantilevered first floor and terrace.

 And it’s had the thumbs up from Patrick’s mum.
-‘She’s round every day for tea and to look out on her treasured view.’
-(028 7940 1814; pb-architects.com)
+‘She’s round every day for tea and to look out on her treasured view,’ he said.

 2. Open house